fermionicplants/Simulations_fluids/README.md

-# Simulations_fluids
+# Simulations of fluids using various computational methods
-- things to use for phd
+- PHD in Physics and Fluids
-- Different forms of simulations for fluids to convert to MHD  code possibly using the vlasov equation.
+- Different forms of simulations for fluids to convert to MHD  code possibly using the vlasov equation or Kinematic moments.